ognistik/kiki-ai-workflow/README.md

 ## FAQ & LIMITATIONS

 **Is there any way to speed up Kiki’s responses?**
-The speed of Kiki's responses depends on your Internet speed and the speed of the OpenAI and OpenRouter servers.
+The speed of Kiki's responses depends on your Internet speed or the speed of the OpenAI/OpenRouter/Anhtropic servers.
 In my testing, I have found that Chat GPT 3.5 Turbo is the fastest model and I can only expect all the other models to eventually become faster.

 **Is there any way to see the progress of my request?
 How do I know Kiki is not stuck or that my Internet connection went out?**
 Unfortunately, I haven't been able to find a good solution to this problem due to my limited coding abilities.
 If you have any ideas, please [feel free to share them with me.](mailto:hello@afadingthought.com)

 **What if my request times out?
 Is there any way to get a system notification?**
 Currently, there is no implemented solution for this issue.
 However, in all of my testing, I haven't encountered any request timeouts with the way the workflow is set up.
-If you reach the maximum token limit, the model is more likely to give you an incomplete response, or if something is not right, it will give you an error message instead of timing out.
+If you reach the max_token limit, the model is more likely to give you an incomplete response, or if something is not right, it will give you an error message instead of timing out.

 **Is there any way to make the waiting placeholder smaller?**
 The waiting placeholder is useful to prevent clicking around while waiting for a response to be pasted in your frontmost app.
 Unfortunately, there are limited formatting options within Alfred to adjust its size.
 You can customize it to some extent in the "Large Type" block color coded in red, or you can disable it completely in Kiki's configuration.

 **My response seems cut off… what happened?**
-If you find that your response is being cut off, it is likely due to your Max Tokens setting.
+There are two things to consider here.
+If you find that your response is being cut off (on a short AppleScript Dialog), it is likely due to your Max Tokens setting.
 To avoid this issue, it is recommended to set the Max Tokens value to 0.
-However, if you have already set it to a different value, you can try increasing it.
-Additionally, there is a length limit for Kiki's dialogs.
+If you have already set it to a different value, you can try increasing it.
+Additionally, there is a length limit for Kiki's dialogs...
+Kiki replies will be cut-off at about 1800 characters.
 If you are having a lengthy conversation with long answers and want to avoid hitting this limit, it is suggested to use the Markdown Chat feature.

+**Why won't Kiki use Alfred's text view?**
+I'd love to integrate Kiki with Alfred's text view.
+This just seems to require a major code rewrite and I haven't quite figured out how to do that while keeping the current feature set.
+I do hope to eventually get there, but any suggestions, ideas, or contributions are welcome.

 **My snippet requests seem to send the text from my clipboard instead of the one indicated by my snippet.**
 If this happens, first of all check that the keyboard shortcut for CTRL + SHIFT + A works by itself.
 It should select the text up to your previous linebreak, but if it's not happening it means your host app is not compatible with this feature.
 If the selection alone works and you have this issue it's likely due to the delay required for your system to copy text to the clipboard.
 You can change this setting in Kiki's configuration.
 A delay of 0.5 should work for most cases, but if you're experiencing this issue, you may need to increase it slightly.
 Conversely, you can lower the delay to make Kiki feel more responsive.
 I have my delay set at 0.3.

 ---
 ## CLOSING
 I hope Kiki proves to be useful for you.
-If you come across any bugs that you can reproduce, please don't hesitate to [let me know.](mailto:hello@afadingthought.com) I will do my best to address them.
+If you come across any bugs that you can reproduce, please don't hesitate to [let me know.](https://github.com/afadingthought/kiki-ai-workflow/issues) I will do my best to address them.

 The inspiration to create Kiki came from ToolVox AI.
 If you know about Shortcuts and would like a similar custom AI presets tool for iOS, you can check it out [HERE](https://afadingthought.substack.com/p/toolvox-gpt-one-shortcut-to-rule).
-ToolVox AI offers more features than Kiki, such as web browsing, GPT4 Vision, Whisper AI, Eleven Labs integration, and Dall-e 3.
-However, running it on a Mac is slow due to its complexity, and it is more complicated to set up.
+ToolVox AI offers a few more features than Kiki, such as web browsing, GPT4 Vision, Eleven Labs integration, and Dall-e 3.
 Kiki was designed as a simpler alternative for everyday tasks.

 *Lastly, if you find Kiki useful, I would greatly appreciate your support by buying me a coffee at [THIS LINK](https://www.buymeacoffee.com/afadingthought).
 Your generosity would mean the world to me.
 For any future updates on Kiki or other personal projects, you can sign up for my newsletter: [A Fading Thought](https://afadingthought.substack.com/)*